c31io/amnis/README.md

 it runs multiple times then collect the result to a list.
 In async context, use `iterPara()` to parallelize.

+The use of iterator is strongly discouraged.
+If you need list operation, you may implement server side.

+Struct is not supported, use the SoA pattern.

 ```
 i32Array(1 2 3) a
 iter(a) i